mattper1/Senior-Project/README.md

-This website is my senior project for my degree in Mathematics and Computer Science.
-The aim of this project is to create a easy-to-follow website that provides clear and precise step-by-step guides.
+This website is my senior project for my Bachelor's degree in Mathematics and Computer Science.
+The goal of this project is to create an easy-to-follow website that offers clear, step-by-step guides for building and optimizing personal computers.

 Link to site:https://mattper1.github.io/Senior-Project